wugui9/expr-project/README.md

 1. For the **view**, the project provides an example of an include file to prevent you from re-writing the same code over and over again.
 You can find the include file in the `view` folder.
 1. The code is **commented** to help you understand how it works.

 > Your project should follow the same architecture, as well as the same coding style (indentation, comments, etc.).

+# MVC Architecture